ROCm/amd_matrix_instruction_calculator/README.md

 * `col` is the column of the matrix, such as the `k` input to the A matrix or the `j` input to the B matrix
 * `.block` is the block within the matrix, since some matrix multiplication instructions work on multiple separate blocks of $`NxMxK`$ matrix multiplications

-The following is an example that requests the matrix entries which are contained in the 17th lane of register 1 of matrix A for the instruction V\_MFMA\_F32\_4X4X4F16 on the CDNA&trade; 2 architecture:
+The following is an example that requests the matrix entries which are contained in the 17th lane of register 1 of matrix A for the instruction V\_MFMA\_F32\_4X4X4F16 in the CDNA&trade; 2 architecture:
 ```
 $ ./matrix_calculator.py --architecture cdna2 --instruction v_mfma_f32_4x4x4f16 --matrix-entry --register 1 --lane 17 --A-matrix
 Architecture: CDNA2